ian-lee-mxc/Moonchain-Documentation/docs/Moonchain-Design/XSD.md

 A borrower can repay at any time.
 If a borrower wants to change the amount they have borrowed or get a better interest rate, they can atomically take out a new loan against the collateral and use the new principal to repay the old loan.

-If a referendum in MXC DAO wants to get out of a certain XSD mint loan, they can trigger a refinancing auction, as discussed above.
+If a referendum in Moonchain DAO wants to get out of a certain XSD mint loan, they can trigger a refinancing auction, as discussed above.
 All timelines and deadlines during refinancing events can be defined relative to the time the refinancing was initiated.

 Alternatively, if the interest rate is adjusted by the XSD mint, the current  lend can skip the auction by submitting the other offer to the vault to get out of their loan.